aehrc/cxrmate-ed/README.md

 # Device and paths:
 device = 'cuda'
-physionet_dir = '/home/user/physionet.org/files'  # Where MIMIC-CXR, MIMIC-CXR-JPG, and MIMIC-IV-ED are stored.
+physionet_dir = '/datasets/work/hb-mlaifsp-mm/work/archive/physionet.org/files'  # Where MIMIC-CXR, MIMIC-CXR-JPG, and MIMIC-IV-ED are stored.
-dataset_dir = '/home/user/datasets'  # Some outputs of prepare_data() will be stored here, e.g, the report sections.
-database_path = '/home/user/database/cxrmate_ed.db'  # The DuckDB database used to manage the tables of the dataset will be saved here. mimic_cxr_jpg_dir = '/home/user/physionet.org/files/mimic-cxr-jpg/2.0.0/files'  # The path to the JPG images of MIMIC-CXR-JPG.
-This could be different to physionet_dir to leverage faster storage.
+database_dir = '/scratch3/nic261/database/cxrmate_ed'  # The LMDB database for the JPGs and the DuckDB database for the tables will be saved here.

 # Download model checkpoint:
 ckpt_name = '...'  # Anonymised for now.